justmorpheus/ch1_iam/README.md

 Cloud Security Labs to learn IAM policies following the least privilege principle.

 Looking for an instructor led workshop on cloud?
-Say [training@securitydojo.co.in](mailto:training@securitydojo.co.in).
+Connect on [training@securitydojo.co.in](mailto:training@securitydojo.co.in).

 ## Introduction